jnowak90/GraVisGUI/README.md

    - **OSX**: MacOS 10.13.6 High Sierra
    - **Linux**: Ubuntu Studio 16.04.1

 Using older versions of the above mentioned operating systems could raise errors.
+If you use Linux you might have to change the permission of the executable to make it work.
+Right click the executable and go to *Properties* -> *Permission* and tick *Allow executing file as program*.

 ## Shape Description
 GraVis uses the concept of visibility graphs to describe global and local features of shapes.
 While GraVis was mainly developed to describe the shape of pavement cells (PCs) of leaves, it can also be used for shape description of other shapes.